 There are a couple of ways you can tell the kids which animal to find.
 The first models veo and the question ¿Dónde está?: Veo un gato. ¿Dónde está?
 Veo un caballo. ¿Dónde está?
 If the vocabulary is new, you can make the animal sound to give them a hint.

 You can also ask ¿Ves un gato?.
 You can structure the game so that kids say ¡un gato! ¡un gato! or Veo un gato. as they go to the correct picture.

 Make a Line Game

 This simple game uses the sequential structure of the story.
 Each child has an animal from the story.
 Kids start in a circle.
 As you read the story, the “animals” line up.
 This reinforces the meaning of me mira a mí.
 You can also have them act out their animals as they get in line.
 It is okay if animals are repeated; both children get in line at the same time.

 Play this game to practice using veo and understanding ves.
 The teacher asks the questions and kids answer, which keeps the game moving quickly.
 Each child has a picture or puppet of one of the animals.
 The teacher asks, for example, Rana, rana, ¿qué ves?
 The child with the frog answers with any other animal in the circle: Veo un caballo.
 The teacher then asks again, Caballo, caballo, ¿qué ves? and that child answers with another animal.
 If you have more than nine children, you can add colors for the animals that are repeated.

 Retell Story with Printable Animal Wheel

 This animal wheel helps children retell the story.
-You can find a link to my printable wheel at the end of the post.
 There are versions with and without the Spanish animal words.